MI-SLAM: Magnetic Inertial SLAM Systems

 \subsection{Summary}

-The loosely-coupled IM-SLAM system combines the advantages of both the magnetic field SLAM system and the \gls{mains}.
-It is a self-contained system that can provide bounded-error positioning in mapped areas without the need for external low-drift odometry.
-However, there are two main limitations of this system.
-First, the magnetometer measurements are used twice: first in the modified \gls{mains} and then in the modified magnetic field SLAM system.
-Second, the odometric data provided by the modified \gls{mains} is correlated over time, which violates the assumption of uncorrelated odometric data in the magnetic field SLAM system.
-These two limitations can potentially degrade the performance of the loosely-coupled IM-SLAM system.
-To address these limitations, we propose a tightly-coupled IM-SLAM system in the next section.
+The loosely coupled IM-SLAM system is a straightforward implementation based on the magnetic field SLAM system and \gls{mains}.
+However, the main issue is that the odometric data provided by the modified \gls{mains} is correlated over time, which violates the assumption of uncorrelated odometric data in the magnetic field SLAM system.
+Notably, the temporal correlations in the odometry data are not unique to the proposed system.
+Visual and visual–inertial odometry estimates are subject to the same effect, since successive motion estimates are computed from overlapping measurements~\cite{Davide2011Visual}.
+Nevertheless, this limitation can potentially degrade the performance of the loosely coupled IM-SLAM system.
+To address this limitation, we propose a tightly coupled IM-SLAM system in the next section.